Sponsored content

 3. Build a support network

-Living with osteoporosis can be worrying and many people find significant value in building a support network.
+Living with osteoporosis can be worrying and many people find it valuable to build a support network.

 You’ll also have access to an exclusive members-only area of the ROS website which has a wealth of information and support.
 For example, as a member you’ll be the first to hear about ROS’ local support group meetings, hosted both online and face-to-face, which offer the chance to connect with others going through similar experiences.